Frequently Asked Questions about T-Seps

 Q. How do I print out the images?

-A. Once the Photoshop channels (separations) are created it is a simple matter of printing the channels directly from Photoshop.
-You normally need a software RIP when printing from Photoshop.
-If you don’t have a software RIP like T-RIP (which converts gray areas to halftones and increased the ink volume of a “dumb” inkjet printer) then T-Seps will also convert the file to halftone dots – ready to print from any program.
+A. Once the Photoshop channels (separations) are created it is a simple matter of printing the channels directly from Photoshop or even Adobe Illustrator or Corel Draw.
+You normally need a software RIP when printing halftones.
+If you don’t have a software RIP then T-Seps will also convert the file to halftone dots – ready to print from any program.
 If you want to print the “channel separations” from other programs like Illustrator or Corel Draw, simply export the file as a dcs2.eps or as a PDF file and print from those programs.
 Easy!

 Q. Can I put it on more than one computer?